Nursing Interventions for Acute Pain Management

 Thalamus

-The thalamus acts as a switchboard of sorts, helping to direct the pain signal to the different locations in the brain.
-Some parts of the thalamus also direct the motor, behavioral, and emotional responses that occur when painful stimuli are present.
+The thalamus acts as a switchboard, helping to direct the pain signal to the different locations in the brain.
+Some parts of the thalamus also direct the motor, behavioral, and emotional responses when painful stimuli occur.

 Somatosensory Cortex

-The somatosensory cortex comprises two distinct regions in the parietal lobe of the brain that are responsible for receiving and processing sensory information from all over the body.
-This region receives information about painful stimuli and identifies the location, intensity, and type of pain.
+The somatosensory cortex comprises two distinct regions in the brain’s parietal lobe that are responsible for receiving and processing sensory information from all over the body.
+This region gets information about painful stimuli and identifies the location, intensity, and type of pain.
 It also connects the current pain sensation with previous experiences with pain.

 Step 4: Modulation